Full name Geraint Owen Jones

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-No player better encapsulated the fluctuating fortunes of the 2005 Ashes series than Geraint Jones.
-Fast-tracked into the Test team at the expense of a superior gloveman, Chris Read, Jones' selection was widely debated.
-He contributed energy to the cause and vital runs at key moments - none more important than his 85 in a stand of 177 with Andrew Flintoff at Trent Bridge - but he also produced enough fumbles for an edge to become a heart-in-the-mouth moment.
-He clung on to his place, however, and he also clung on to the chance that really mattered, at the very end of England's two-run win at Edgbaston, and emerged from the series more or less in credit - if not with his place secure.
+No player better encapsulated the fluctuating fortunes of that memorable series than Jones.
+Fast-tracked into the Test team at the expense of a superior gloveman, Chris Read, his selection was widely debated throughout the summer.
+England's coach Duncan Fletcher was a staunch advocate, Jones contributed energy to the cause and vital runs at key moments - none more important than his 85 in a stand of 177 with Andrew Flintoff at Trent Bridge - but he also produced enough fumbles for an edge to become a heart-in-the-mouth moment.
+He clung on to his place, however, and he also clung on to the chance that really mattered, emerging from the series more or less in credit - if not with his place secure.

 Born in Papua New Guinea to Welsh parents, Jones lived and learned his cricket in Australia until he was 22.
 He was almost 27 when he first came to the attention of the England selectors, but he had timed his run to perfection.